Security Seminar: Student paper

 GradingThe content of the paper is scored according to the following criteria:

 - Whether a proper argumentation is given, and whether all main aspects of the topic are addressed, with proper regard of what are the main points and what are only secondary points.
-(This covers the criteria argumentation, cohesiveness and comprehensiveness used for scoring the presentation.)
+(This covers the criteria argumentation, depth and intelligibility, and comprehensiveness used for scoring the presentation.)

 - Quality of references